poems4u/poems4u/content/poems/posts/poinsettia.md

 I don't think she liked the window. <br>

 Though she would always smile back at me, <br>
-She once asked where all tthe reds and blues <br>
+She once asked where all the reds and blues <br>
 And yellows and greens had gone.

 I liked to watch her, <br>